ye125440/broccoli/README.md

 # Brief For Home Test
 ## Getting Started

 This project is developed based on react framework, and is set up by running the `npx create-react-app broccoli` command.
 It offers a modern build setup(webpack) with no configuration.
 The solution use CSS modules styling approach, which gives you the ability to control your element styles in more granular way.
+Add the appropriate style to the component to make this solution mobile-friendly.
 Unit test files were written(`xxx.test.js`) to make sure the app behaves as expected.

 ## Available Scripts